csi-dgist/QoS-Guard/docs/rules/index.md

 ## Full List of 40 Dependency-Violation Rules

 We have identified and classified 40 rules that govern the relationships between ROS 2 QoS policies.
 These are implemented in **QoS Guard** for static verification.

-## Stage 1: Structural & Intra-entity Rules
+## Stage 1
-*Focuses on individual entity settings and internal consistency.*
+*Focuses on ...*

 | No. | Identifier | QoS Conflict Condition (Violation) | Dependency | Entity | Basis |
 |:---:|:---|:---|:---:|:---:|:---:|